faridelya/Nvidia-TAO-tool-Deep-Stream/Install TAO tool kit on PC/README.md

  select any model  like **yolov4.ipynb**

-and Now its all Your --- wow
+and Now its all Yours --- wow